finbourne/luminesce-sdk-csharp-preview/sdk/docs/SqlExecutionApi.md

 <a name="putbyqueryparquet"></a>
 # **PutByQueryParquet**
-> string PutByQueryParquet (string body, string queryName = null, int? timeoutSeconds = null)
+> System.IO.Stream PutByQueryParquet (string body, string queryName = null, int? timeoutSeconds = null)

 PutByQueryParquet: Executes Sql, returned in Parquet format, where the sql is the post-body url.